-One Square Inch of Silence is the quietest place in the United States.
-Located in the Hoh Rain Forest at Olympic National Park, it is 3.2 miles from the Visitor’s Center above Mt.
-Tom Creek Meadows on the Hoh River Trail.
-Hiking time from the parking lot at the Visitor’s Center to the site is approximately two hours along a gentle path lined by ancient trees and ferns.
-The exact location is marked by a small red-colored stone placed on top of a moss-covered log at N 48.12885°, W 123.68234°, 303 feet above sea level.
+One Square Inch of Silence (OSI) is located 3.2 miles from the Hoh Rain Forest Visitor’s Center above Mt.
+Tom Creek Meadows in Olympic National Park.
+Hiking time from the trailhead is approximately two hours along a gentle path lined by ancient trees and ferns.
+The exact location is marked by a small red-colored stone placed on top of a moss-covered log, as shown in the image above.
+(Download directions)

-Olympic National Park is an area of exceptional natural beauty.
+Blessed with exceptional natural and sonic beauty, Olympic National Park is a designated Biosphere Reserve and World Heritage Park.
 It contains the largest and best example of virgin temperate rain forest in the western hemisphere, the largest intact stand of coniferous forest in the contiguous 48 states, and the largest truly wild herd of Roosevelt elk.
-It features 57 miles of spectacular coastline (the largest section of coast in the lower 48 states) and numerous offshore islands combined with heavily forested mountain slopes, alpine parklands and glacier-capped mountains in scenic splendor.
-Jagged, glacier-capped peaks rise nearly 8000 feet above sea level.
-200 inches of precipitation falls annually on some of the higher peaks.
+It features 57 miles of spectacular coastline (the largest section of undeveloped coast in the lower 48 states) and numerous offshore islands; heavily forested mountain slopes; alpine parklands and jagged glacier-capped mountains that rise nearly 8,000 feet above sea level.
+Some 200 inches of precipitation falls annually on some of the higher peaks.

 The park contains one of the most pristine ecosystems in the contiguous United States.
 It’s home to more than 1,200 plants, some 300 species of birds and more than70 species of mammals.
 At least eight species of plants and 18 species of animals are found only on the Olympic Peninsula--and nowhere else in the world.
 Twelve major rivers and 200 smaller streams provide a rich habitat for fish and other aquatic creatures.